1. Alabama (8-0 overall, 5-0 SEC)

 9. Florida (4-4, 3-3)

-On the subject of ADs coaching lists, it was what, two years ago, that current Florida coach Will Muschamp was the hottest name out there?
+Speaking of ADs coaching lists, it was what, two years ago, that current Florida coach Will Muschamp was the hottest name out there?
 Yes, Muschamp landed one of the game's plum jobs, but his time in Gainesville has been filled with peaks and valleys.
-And know this, if the Gators limp to the finish -- games against South Carolina and Florida State are still ahead -- and Florida finishes 6-6, Muschamp will be 24-14 after three years with the Gators.
+And know this, if the Gators limp to the finish - games against South Carolina and FSU are still ahead - and Florida finishes 6-6, Muschamp will be 24-14 after three years with the Gators.
 Not bad.
-After all, that's one win better than Ron Zook's 23-14 mark in his three years with Florida.
+After all that's one win better than Ron Zook's 23-14 mark in his three years with Florida.

 10. Tennessee (4-5, 1-4)

 How orchestrated is UT's recruiting effort right now?
 Butch and Co. are running a very synchronized effort in which after each bad loss so far this season, somehow, magically, a four-star prospect commits to UT.
 Hmmmmm?
 Coincidence?
 Or planned assembly?
 Seems a little too brick-by-brick to be happenstance, no?
-Wonder who will be committing this Sunday?
-After all, the Vols allowed more than 300 yards to Missouri and its backup quarterback, and the Auburn Tigers will bring a top-10 rushing offense nationally to Neyland Stadium on Saturday.
+Wonder who will be committing on Sunday?
+After all the Vols allowed more than 300 yards to Missouri and its back-up quarterback and the Auburn Tigers will bring a top-10 rushing offense nationally to Neyland Stadium on Saturday.

 Saturday: vs. Auburn, noon (ESPN)

 14. Arkansas (3-6, 0-5)